arthurgassner/swissenergy-frontend/docs/deployment.md

 ### Enabling HTTPS

 We now can access our ML solution through HTTP, but not HTTPS.
-For the sake of security, we'd like to allow for HTTPS connections, and have all HTTP connections redirected to HTTPS.
+For the sake of security, we'd like to allow HTTPS traffic, and have all HTTP traffic redirected to HTTPS.

 To do so, we need to: